 Our clients must agree to the amount, frequency, and payment method our fees and the details of the services which are to be provided before any service is provided.
-These fees can be stopped at any point at the discretion of our client.
+Clients may terminate their relationship with us if these fees are not acceptable to them.